IntentArchitect/Docs/articles/whats-new/2023/10/index.md

 - More updates
   - **[Specify OpenAPI `operationId` values for endpoints](#specify-openapi-operationid-values-for-endpoints)** - Control the OpenAPI `operationId` which is generated into service definitions.
+  - **[OpenAPI specifications now have non-nullable fields marked as required](#openapi-specifications-now-have-non-nullable-fields-marked-as-required)** - In the Swagger UI, non-nullable fields on contracts will now show as required.
   - **[Domain Event Refinements](#domain-event-refinements)** - Domain eventing implementation can be aligned with domain event modeling.
   - **[Apple Silicon Support](#apple-silicon-support)** - Intent Architect now runs code natively for Apple Silicon based Macs.
   - **[CRUD Command/Query consumption convenience](#crud-commandquery-consumption-convenience)** - When Controller parameters match with Command/Query fields, we've made consuming these endpoints easier.
   - **[CRUD Scripting improvements](#crud-scripting-improvements)** - In the Services Designer, `Map to Domain Data` now automatically adds aggregational association foreign keys for RDBMS domain packages.
+  - **[Combine query/command files and their respective handlers and validators](#optionally-have-querycommand-files-along-with-their-respective-handlers-and-validators-all-combined-into-a-single-file)** - Optionally have query/command files along with their respective handlers and validators all combined into a single file.

 ## Update details